Skip to Content

 Noticing these signs of sunburn on your tillandsias will prompt you to take action to save the plant.

-• First, you will need to remove the air plant from its current location.
-This way you’ll prevent further damage to it.
+• First, you must remove the air plant from its current location.
+This way, you’ll prevent further damage to it.

-• Next, you’ll start taking some light controlling measures.
-Ensure the new location you’ve transferred your plant to isn’t exposed to too much sunlight.
-Light control also means that you limit the number of hours your air plant is exposed to sunlight.
+• Next, you’ll start taking some light-controlling measures.
+Ensure you’ve transferred your plant to the new location isn’t exposed to too much sunlight.
+Light control also means limiting the hours your air plant is exposed to sunlight.

-• Also carefully remove the damaged leaves.
+• Also, carefully remove the damaged leaves.
 You can gently pull off the outside leaves that have suffered the most damage.
-If the leaves don’t come off easily, feel free to use a pair of scissors to trim them off.
+If the leaves don’t come off easily, use scissors to trim them.

-• Finally begin nursing the air plant back to good health.
+• Finally, begin nursing the air plant back to good health.
 Soaking it in water is a good move.
-Afterwards, maintain a consistent watering schedule that includes misting the tillandsias.
+Afterward, maintain a consistent watering schedule that includes misting the tillandsias.

-• Remember not to fertilize your air plant until you notice it has fully recovered and is healthy once again.
+• Remember not to fertilize your air plant until you notice it has fully recovered and is again healthy.

 Can Alternative Sources of Light Work with Tillandsias?

 • The source of light must be a full-spectrum fluorescent light.
-Using the standard incandescent bulbs does not guarantee that you will have the right quality of light- that your air plants need to successfully carry out the photosynthesis process.
+Using standard incandescent bulbs does not guarantee you will have the right quality of light- that your air plants need to carry out the photosynthesis process successfully.
 If you have placed your air plants in the basement, we advise that you purchase a special bulb or “grow lights” for them.
 Bulbs such as Gro-Lux, Vita-Lite, and Repta-Sun are good choices.

-• When it comes to the distance between your air plants and the source of light, you should keep the plants not more than three feet away from the light.
+• Regarding the distance between your air plants and the light source, you should keep the plants not more than three feet away from the light.

 • Another critical aspect to consider is the duration of exposure.
-Your tillandsias will need to be exposed to the light source for at least 12 hours a day.
-This way, they will have the sufficient light they need to stay alive.
+Your tillandsias must be exposed to the light source for at least 12 hours daily.
+This way, they will have sufficient light to stay alive.

 Some additional tips you need to know other than the light requirements are:

 • The watering frequency for your air plants depends on your environment.
-However, the general rule is to water your plant once a week; you can increase the frequency based on your environment.
+However, the general rule is to water your plant once weekly; you can increase the frequency based on your environment.
 Avoid using chlorinated water.

 • Use bromeliad fertilizer or a water-soluble orchid fertilizer in your tillandsias to make them bloom better and reproduce.